Least Restrictive Hyperplane Control Barrier Functions: Abstract

 \section{Abstract}

 Control Barrier Functions (CBFs) can provide provable safety guarantees for dynamic systems.
-However, finding a valid CBF for a system of interest is often non-trivial, especially if the shape of the unsafe region is complex and the CBFs are of higher order.
-A common solution to this problem is to make a conservative approximation of the unsafe region in the form of a line/hyperplane, and use the corresponding conservative Hyperplane-CBF when deciding on safe control actions.
-In this letter, we note that conservative constraints are only a problem if they prevent us from doing what we want.
-Thus, instead of first choosing a CBF and then choosing a safe control with respect to the CBF, we optimize over a combination of CBFs and safe controls to get as close as possible to our desired control, while still having the safety guarantee provided by the CBF.
-We call the corresponding CBF the least restrictive Hyperplane-CBF.
-Finally, we also provide a way of creating a smooth parameterization of the CBF-family for the optimization, and illustrate the approach on a double integrator dynamical system with acceleration constraints, moving through a group of arbitrarily shaped static and moving obstacles.
+However, finding a valid CBF for a system of interest is often non-trivial, especially for systems having low computational resources, higher-order dynamics, and moving close to obstacles of complex shape.
+A common solution to this problem is to use a purely distance-based CBF.
+In this paper, we study Hyperplane CBFs (H-CBFs), where a hyperplane separates the agent from the obstacle.
+First, we note that the common distance-based CBF is a special case of an H-CBF where the hyperplane is a supporting hyperplane of the obstacle that is orthogonal to a line between the agent and the obstacle.
+Then we show that a less conservative CBF can be found by optimising over the orientation of the supporting hyperplane, in order to find the Least Restrictive Hyperplane CBF.
+This enables us to maintain the safety guarantees while allowing controls that are closer to the desired ones, especially when moving fast and passing close to obstacles.
+We illustrate the approach on a double integrator dynamical system with acceleration constraints, moving through a group of arbitrarily shaped static and moving obstacles.